lexrus/LTMorphingLabel/README.md

 2. Programatically set a new String to its text property.

 ## Unit tests

 Open the project with Xcode then press command + u.

+## Alternative

+Even though this lib was used in a few products on App Store, it’s still an experimental project.
+Frankly, there’re some nice competitors out there guarantee both compatibility and stability.
+And the most outstanding one is [ZCAnimatedLabel](https://github.com/overboming/ZCAnimatedLabel).
+I’d like to recommend it for production use.

 ## License

 This code is distributed under the terms and conditions of the MIT license.